-Amid Politicization Fears, Democratic Candidate Is 'Hesitant' About A COVID Vaccine
+COVID-19 Vaccine Becomes Heated Issue In Pivotal North Carolina Senate Race

 Tillis said he would get a vaccine as long as it was approved by the FDA, which he called the "gold standard" of safety.

-In an interview after the debate, Cunningham walked-back his earlier comments.
+In an interview after the debate, Cunningham walked back his earlier comments.

 "The point that I'm making is that we need to go through that due diligence," he said.
 "We need to make sure that our public health professionals, our medical professionals, the FDA, and the professionals and scientists there sign off in this.
 If they sign off, free of politics, then I'll take that vaccine.
 I won't hesitate.
 My family won't.
 We'll make sure that it gets deployed."

 After the debate, Republicans criticized Cunningham's answers as "outrageous" and "dangerous."
-Arkansas Senator Tom Cotton said the Democrats are the
+Arkansas Sen. Tom Cotton said the Democrats are the "party of anti-vaxxers."

 For Democrats, the issue of a vaccine approved by the Trump administration has been difficult to navigate.

-Democratic California Senator Kamala Harris, whom Joe Biden picked as his running mate, said last week that she would not trust President Trump's word about the safety of a vaccine.
+Democratic California Sen. Kamala Harris, whom Joe Biden picked as his running mate, said last week that she would not trust Trump's word about the safety of a vaccine.

 "I will not take his word for it," Harris said.